How to Host Your PHP Web App in AWS

 Web Apps Cloud Hosting Options

-AWS is one of many options to host your PHP web application in the Cloud.
-GCP & Azure are the other 2 major cloud providers, but you aren’t limited to these 3 providers.
+AWS is one of several options to host your PHP web application in the Cloud.
+GCP & Azure are 2 other cloud providers.
 Digital Ocean is a popular option for startups and developer-led organizations as that is their primary target audience.

-Click here to read our in-depth guide on Cloud Web Hosting
+Click here to read our Cloud Web Hosting Intro Guide

 This article is one of our foundational articles for developing PHP applications in AWS.
 Building & Deploying on AWS has its unique benefits and challenges.

-Using EC2 for hosting a PHP website on AWS means you have the compute resource.
+Using EC2 for hosting a PHP website on AWS means you have the compute resources.
 It is your job to configure it, install the necessary packages, upload your application’s source code, and finally spin up the server.
-Besides, you will require to create a database and object storage too.
+You also need to set up database and file storage services as well.

 Pros